 5 Ways to School Wellbeing

-Number 1.
-Address the barriers and identify positive outcomes
+1. Address the barriers and identify positive outcomes

 Change is challenging and there will be resistance to any new initiative you introduce.
 It is important when developing wellbeing and improving mental health that it doesn’t become another thing you school feels obligated to do.
 This would be counterproductive to developing a whole school culture of wellbeing.
-Therefor it is important to address the barriers early on through providing an opportunity for school leaders and staff to discuss and identify pros and cons before you get started.
+Therefore it is important to address the barriers early on through providing an opportunity for school leaders and staff to discuss and identify the pros and cons before you get started.
 This helps address and overcome any barriers that could derail any wellbeing initiatives as the wellbeing strategy evolves in your school.

 Working through this process also helps identify the possible positive outcomes and what these could be for your school.
-This is important for developing staff, pupil and parent buy in.
+This is important for developing staff, pupil and parent buy-in.
 Identifying outcomes can also inform how you would like to evaluate the effectiveness of developing a whole school culture of wellbeing, for example through reviewing attitudes to learning, attendance or number of exclusions since developing a wellbeing culture.

 Number 2.
-Develop a shared language and understanding.
+Develop a shared language and understanding

-Number 4.
-Make wellbeing visible.
+4. Make wellbeing visible

 Visibility also means having names staff members, school leaders and governors with the responsibility of mental health.
 A visible wellbeing strategy involves creating policy and processes that support the development of positive mental health.
 Visibility also applies to pupils with innovations such as pupil led wellbeing ambassadors or champions in both primary and secondary schools, demonstrate highly effective approaches to developing peer to peer support in schools.